Skip navigation

 Causes

 Alterations in the MC1R gene can change the appearance of people with oculocutaneous albinism type 2.
 This gene helps regulate melanin production and is responsible for some normal variation in pigmentation.
-People with genetic changes in both the OCA2 and MC1R genes have many of the usual features of oculocutaneous albinism type 2, including light-colored eyes and vision problems; however, they typically have red hair instead of the usual yellow, blond, or light brown hair seen with this condition.
+People with genetic changes in both the OCA2 and MC1R genes have many of the usual features of oculocutaneous albinism type 2, including light-colored eyes and vision problems.
+However, these individuals typically have red hair instead of the usual yellow, blond, or light brown hair seen in people with this condition.

 Inheritance